Empowerment through education and water

 What we’ve achieved so far

-Hand pumps repaired across Kenya since 2012
+Hand pumps have been repaired across Kenya since 2012

-A primary school, a learning hub, and a vocational college now being built for the Maasai community
+A primary school, a learning hub, and a vocational college are now being built for the Maasai community

-People with restored access to clean water — including schools, clinics, and villages
+People with restored access to clean water, including schools, clinics, and villages

 What we do